Ksagit/Shopper/README.md

 ## Rekrutacja
 Jakub_Kielaszek_Web_Wrocław
 The UI of this project (ommiting commets) is written in Polish due to the proposed products list.
+Due to the lack of support for SSR on GitHub Pages (about which I did not know at the time of starting the project), the project has been deployed through Vercel.